-The mentor, with the candidate, will observe a lesson delivered by an experienced teacher.
-The mentor will hold a post-observation discussion with the candidate to support their learning of what makes an effective lesson.
+The mentor, with the candidate, will observe a lesson delivered by a teacher who is experienced in using digital technologies in the classroom.
+The mentor will hold a post-observation discussion with the candidate to support their learning on what makes an effective lesson.
 This discussion will provide the basis of the candidate's evidence of reflection.